Whitby Seafoods

-Whitby Seafoods Ltd is an independent, family owned and managed business based in Whitby, North Yorkshire, England specialising in frozen seafood products coated in batter and breadcrumbs.
+Whitby Seafoods Limited is an independent, family owned and managed business based in Whitby, North Yorkshire, England specialising in frozen seafood products coated in batter and breadcrumbs.
 The company claims that it is the largest scampi factory in the world, turning out more than a million portions of the seafood dish per week.

 History

 Whitby Seafoods was founded in 1985 when owner, Graham Whittle bought the then defunct Whitby Shellfish Company and set out to transform the British breaded scampi industry moving premises to a 40,000 ft2 factory on the outskirts of Whitby.